What is a VPN?

 In order to use VPN you must first signup for a VPN service, which typically cost between $5 – $10 a month (with reductions for buying 6 months or a year at a time).
 A contract with a VPN service is required to use VPN.

-Note that using a VPN service does not replace the need for an Internet Service Provider, as it is your ISP that provides your internet connection in the first place.
+Note that using a VPN does not replace the need for an Internet Service Provider, as it is your ISP that provides your internet connection in the first place.

 A note on commercial vs. corporate VPN